Do you have a blog? Do this to improve your SEO positioning

 *We recommend adding an image/video as a visual break from the text.

-Elements involved for SEO positioning
+Elements involved in SEO positioning

-1. website architecture
+1. Web architecture

-2. metadata
+2. Metadata

 3. Content